Insurance Company in Guyana

 Uses of balatá included the making of cricket balls, the temporary filling of troublesome tooth cavities, and the crafting of figurines and other decorative items (particularly by the Macushi people of the Kanuku mountains).

-List of Insurance companies Logos in Guyana – World Insurance Companies Logos.
+List of Insurance company Logos in Guyana – World Insurance Company Logos.